How to use storage heaters to heat your home throughout the year

 The controls on electric storage heaters may appear daunting at first but once you learn how to use storage heaters properly, they can heat your home effectively.

-The ECO Scheme provides grants for qualifying home owners and tenants to replace faulty electric storage heaters with new ones.
+The ECO Scheme provides grants for qualifying home owners to replace faulty electric storage heaters with new ones.
 Modern high heat retention electric storage heaters are up to 30% more efficient than traditional storage heaters.
 Grants to replace other faulty heating systems and to install cavity wall insulation and loft insulation are available from the Affordable Warmth Scheme.

 More information about who qualifies for Storage Heater Grants can be found HERE.